Last Updated on: 19th June 2023, 06:42 pm

 1. Commit to a Trip Budget

-While Thailand is a relatively affordable place to travel compared to some parts of Asia, you still want to commit to a trip budget before you leave so you know about what you want to spend while you’re here.
+While Thailand is a relatively affordable place to travel compared to some parts of Asia, you still want to commit to a trip budget before you leave so you know what you want to spend while you’re here.

 How Much Should You Budget for Thailand?